A-Trak

 Alain Macklovitch (born March 30, 1982), known professionally as A-Trak, is a Canadian DJ, record producer, and record executive.
-He came to prominence in the late 2000s as an international club DJ and remix artist, known for incorporating highly technical turntable skills and scratching into his genre-spanning work.
+He came to prominence in 1997 after winning the World DMC scratching champs at only 15 years old.
+He started in the 2000s as an international club DJ and remix artist, known for incorporating highly technical turntable skills and scratching into his genre-spanning work.
 He is also president of the record label Fool's Gold, which was founded in 2007, and is credited for developing the careers of artists such as Kid Cudi, Danny Brown, and Flosstradamus.
 Among other collaborative projects, he is part of the DJ duo Duck Sauce with Armand Van Helden and was nominated for a Grammy in 2012 for their song "Barbra Streisand".

 A-Trak's professional career has spanned over two decades and is built off his early success as a World Champion turntablist as well as Kanye West's original tour DJ.
 He was named one of the 50 Most Important People in EDM by Rolling Stone and has been called the Global Ambassador of DJ Culture, appearing on the covers of Billboard and Complex magazines.

 Early life

 Alain Macklovitch was born on March 30, 1982, in Montreal, and was raised in the borough of Outremont.
-His mother Lison, was a professional translator of Moroccan Jewish descent, while his father Elliot Macklovitch was a professor of linguistics and machine language researcher of Ashkenazi Jewish descent.
+His mother Lison, is a professional translator of Moroccan Jewish descent, while his father Elliot Macklovitch was a professor of linguistics and machine language researcher of Ashkenazi Jewish descent.
 His older brother, David "Dave 1" Macklovitch, is one-half of the electro-funk duo Chromeo.
 While his family was 'casually Jewish,' Macklovitch had a bar mitzvah.
 When he was 18 years old, his mother took him and his brother to Morocco to connect with their roots.
 In the early 2000s, he studied physics part-time at McGill University.

 A-Trak began his interest in music around the age of ten, listening to Beastie Boys, Cypress Hill, and other early 1990s hip hop artists on cassettes his brother would bring home.
 Wanting to find his own instrument to create music on, he experimented with scratching records on his parents' turntable and quickly became fixated on becoming a good turntablist, finding mentors in local Montreal DJs Kid Koala and DJ Devious.